justin-napolitano/freight.jnapolitano.io/source/parts/freight/overview.md

 ##### Denver

 Denver is a growing city without many natural resources.
-There are also no major ports or waterways that access city making it dependent on rail and trucking.
-It is therefore unreasonably expensive to develop in the region.
+There are also no major ports or waterways that access the city resulting in rail and truck dependence.It is therefore unreasonably expensive to develop in the region.

 ##### Salt Lake City